Frequently Asked Questions

 What happens if I don't pay my fine right away?

-If you owe over $25 to Gelman Library and/or a consortium university library, you will be blocked from borrowing or renewing materials, including course reserves, journals, and media items.
+If you owe over $25 to Gelman Library and/or a consortium university library, you will be blocked from borrowing or renewing materials, including incidentals, journals, and media items.
 Outstanding fines and fees in excess of $50 will block you from obtaining university transcripts.

 What happens if I don't return a book?